 So let’s call BS on “the coxswain is the coach in the boat,” and maybe, if you’re as nice a guy as I am, three cheers to simply good coxswains.

 Respectfully and emphatically, I call bullshit on this article.
-I respect the author’s experience but what he’s written has only continued to confirm what I’ve thought since my senior year of high school, which is that the only coaches who think coxswains aren’t mini-mes and don’t bring anything to the table other than steering straight, gathering the crowd, etc. are the arrogant ones who were probably THAT rower that told their coxswain they couldn’t tell them to push harder because they just sit there and do nothing.
+What’s written, even if it was meant as a joke, has only continued to confirm what I’ve thought since my senior year of high school, which is that the only coaches who think coxswains aren’t mini-mes and don’t bring anything to the table other than steering straight, gathering the crowd, etc. are the arrogant ones who were probably THAT rower that told their coxswain they couldn’t tell them to push harder because they just sit there and do nothing.

 I tell every coxswain I meet, talk to, email with, coach, etc. that they are an extension of the coaches because they are.
 Does anyone dispute that?
 Anyone?
 Speak now or forever hold your peace.
 Coaches are the leader(s) of the team.
 Coxswains are second on the totem pole and are in most cases expected to be the middle-man between their boat and the coach.
 In addition to that, most (good) coaches rely on the coxswains to help the rowers “buy in” to their philosophy.
 Coxswains back their coaches up and communicate with them when the boat/team has feedback on something.
 All of this, combined with everything I just said, involves them having and maintaining higher-than-average levels of responsibility, character, communication skills, knowledge, etc. – all things that, if reading more job descriptions than I care to admit has taught me, are also what is expected of a coach.